JohnUiterwyk/GeneticVision/README.md

 ## Compiling

 Compile this application using Cmake 2.8 or higher.
-This application requires that OpenCV has been installed properly.
-This application requires that OpenCV was installed correctly.
+GeneticVision requires that OpenCV has been installed correctly.

 To compile the application with support for an output to a window, compile with the Cmake option "-D GUI=ON".
 You will need to have installed OpenCV with HighGui support enabled.